-However, this revolution is part of a theoretical framework concerning repression.
+However, this revolution is part of a broader theoretical framework concerning repression.
 Repression fosters and reinforces revolutionary and protest feelings, a thesis supported by many authors.
-By exposing the brutality of an authoritarian regime, repression generates support, greater to opponents.
-The exemple of Charter 77 illustrates this dvnamic its and international support contributed to its survival.
+By exposing the brutality of an authoritarian regime, repression generates greater support, to all opponents.
+The exemple of Charter 77 illustrates this dynamic and its international support contributed to its survival.

 Mass surveillance, censorship and the arrest of intellectuals have, in fact, strengthened the motivation of some and strengthened the convictions of others.
 One notable example is Václav Havel, who, after several periods in prison, became the leader of the revolution under the banner of the 'Civic Forum'.
-The figure of and need for a leader behind whom the 'powerless' can rally is also the subject of his manifesto The Power of the
+The figure of and need for a leader behind whom the 'powerless' can rally is also the subject of his manifesto The Power of the Powerless.

-Powerless.